After-Shock/Cloudbox-wiki/Useful-Docker-Commands.md

   - `-e PUID=<your_user_ID> -e PGID=<your_group_ID>`
     - Replace `<user>` and `<group>` to match yours' (see [here](FAQ#find-your-user-id-uid-and-group-id-gid)).
 - Mount Paths:

+  Mount paths are in the format of `path/on/host:path/within/container`.
+You may change the path on host (left side), but not the path set for the container, internally (right side).

   - `-v /opt/<name>:<container_config_path>`
     - This is where your config files will go.
     - You will need to: